 Function: Specifies the relative line number, within the line group, of the line whose invitation list is to be displayed.
+Default: None.
+This operand is required.
 Format: Unframed decimal integer greater than zero.

-Notes: If register notation is used, the relative line number must previously have been loaded (in binary form and enclosed in parentheses) in the register designated.
+Maximum: 255 Notes: If register notation is used, the relative line number must previously have been loaded (in binary form and enclosed in parentheses) in the register designated.
 Permissible registers are 0, 2 through 12, 14 and 15.